MingruiZhou/UGUI/README.md

 ## µGUI Requirements
 µGUI is platform-independent, so there is no need to use a certain embedded system.
-In order to use µGUI, only two requirements are necessary:
+In order to use µGUI, only three requirements are necessary:
-* a C-function which is able to control pixels of the target display.
+* a C-function which is able to set pixel color of the target display.
+* a C-function which is abel to get pixel color of the target display.
 * integer types for the target platform have to be adjusted in ugui_config.h.